Employee Communications: Kentucky

 - Kentucky allows the use of restrictive covenants in employment agreements as long as they are reasonable in timeframe and geographic scope.
 See Communicating Sensitive Information.

-- Kentucky law prohibits blacklisting by certain employers.
+- Kentucky law has no blacklisting prohibition.
 See Blacklisting.

 - Kentucky restricts certain uses of mobile devices while driving.
 See Restricting Employee Communications; Use of Mobile Devices.